-For common parallel algorithms, where HPJava is likely to be successful, distributed element access is generally located inside distributed overall loops.
-One main issue optimization strategies must address is the complexity of the associated terms in the subscript expressions for addressing local element for distributed arrays.
-Moreover, when an overall construct is translated, the naive translation scheme generates 4 control variables outside the loop (refer to [6]).
+For common parallel algorithms, where HPJava is likely to be effective, distributed element access is generally located inside distributed overall loops.
+Optimization strategies must address the complexity of the terms in the subscript expressions for addressing local elements of distributed arrays.
+When an overall construct is translated, the naive translation scheme generates 4 control variables outside the loop (refer to [7]).
 A control variable is often a dead code, and is partially redundant for the outter overall for nested overalls.

-Optimization strategies should remove overheads of the naive translation scheme (especially for overall construct), and speed up HPJava, i.e. produce a Java-based environment competitive in performance with existing FORTRAN programming environments.
+Optimization strategies should remove overheads of the naive translation scheme (especially for overall construct), and speed up HPJava, to produce a Java-based environment competitive in performance with existing Fortran programming environments.